DIMO-Network/oracle-example/README.md

 In this example, we have secrets being fed in from AWS Secretsmanager under `templates/secret.yaml` - change or remove this if you do it different.

 Consider renaming anything in the chart to match your desired k8s service naming.
-For example in Char.yaml we have `name: dimo-oracle`, similarly if you do a search for anything `dimo-oracle` you should find what you may want to change.
+For example in Chart.yaml we have `name: dimo-oracle`, similarly if you do a search for anything `dimo-oracle` you should find what you may want to change.

+In the templates folder, there are some thing you may or may not want - things would consider optional:
+- alerts.yaml
+- hpa.yaml
+- prometheusrule.yaml
+- servicemonitor.yaml

+Once you're ready, from the root:
+`helm install <release-name eg. my-dimo-oracle> ./charts/oracle-example -f values.yaml`